Japan's Kishida, Biden agree to cooperate on China, N Korea

 Japan’s Kishida, Biden agree to cooperate on China, N Korea

-TOKYO (AP) — Prime Minister Fumio Kishida held his first talks as Japanese leader with President Joe Biden and confirmed to strengthen their security alliance and cooperate in regional security in the face of growing challenges from China and North Korea.
-Kishida, who was elected by Parliament and sworn in Monday, told reporters that Biden reassured him of the U.S. commitment to defend the Japanese-controlled East China Sea island Senkaku, which China also claims.
-Kishida has pledged to strengthen Japan’s missile and maritime defense capabilities.
+TOKYO (AP) — Japan’s new Prime Minister Fumio Kishida has held his first talks since taking office with President Joe Biden and confirmed they will work together to strengthen their alliance in regional security in the face of growing challenges from China and North Korea.
+Kishida, elected by parliament and sworn in Monday, said Biden reassured him of the U.S. commitment to defend the Japanese-controlled East China Sea island of Senkaku, which China also claims.
+Kishida has pledged to strengthen Japan’s missile and maritime defense.
+He spoke online with Australian Prime Minister Scott Morrison, confirming their cooperation as part of the Quad alliance, which also includes the U.S. and India, and expressed objection to China’s policy of using coercive economic and security measures.